 The world needs more oysters.
 On dining plates, sure, but also in estuaries, where they clean the water and serve as key habitat for hundreds of species.
 To help achieve that end, OysteRater is now donating 10% of its profits to two standouts in oyster restoration, one on each coast:

-- Puget Sound Restoration Fund has restored 50-60 acres of Oly beds at priority sites in Puget Sound through 2016.
+- Puget Sound Restoration Fund has restored 50-60 acres of Oly beds at priority sites in Puget Sound.

 Puget Sound Restoration Fund

 Here at OysteRater, we love all oysters, but we especially love the Olympia oyster.
 We love it on the half shell, and we love it on the Pacific Coast, where it has been creating complex habitat and serving as one of the iconic flavors of the Northwest since the Ice Age.
 But the tiny, pearlescent Olympias were badly over-harvested in the 1800s, and by the 1930s few healthy beds of wild Olympia oysters survived.
 (The oyster has been farmed as a labor of love by a handful of shellfish growers in Puget Sound, primarily Taylor Shellfish.
 Taylor’s Seattle oyster bars are still the best place to find Olys.)